 ESG data is commonly used to calculate ESG scores and ratings that can be used to evaluate a company's performance on environmental, social, and governance issues.
 There are different methodologies, frameworks, and types of data used to determine ESG scores and ratings, but the basic process generally follows this type of pattern:

-It's important to note that different organizations, analysts, investors, and agencies use different methodologies and weighting to calculate ESG scores and ratings, so scores can vary depending on the provider.
-Some organizations also use different data sources, therefore the scores and ratings can vary based on what data's used.
+It's important to note that different organizations, analysts, investors, and agencies use different methodologies and weighting to calculate ESG scores and ratings, so scores - and the underlying ESG data used - can vary depending on the provider.
+Some organizations also use different ESG data sources, therefore the scores and ratings can vary based on what data's used.
 Most leading ESG analysts publish their methodology on what data they collect and how it's used.

 Most large, international companies have internal teams and processes to collect ESG data.
 This includes: